HOW TO CHOOSE THE RIGHT RUNNING SHOES FOR YOU

 Although comfortable we wouldn’t recommend wearing cotton socks when running.
 Cotton retains moisture, add to that the heat and friction from running and you’re likely to end up with blisters, calluses, and hot spots.

 Always ensure your socks are higher than the back of your running shoes otherwise they'll slip down during your run causing friction hot spots on the back of your heel.

 If you’re training for a marathon you’ll usually require a different style of running shoe than if you’re trying to beat your 5k PB.
-Longer distances want a more cushioned shoe whilst you’re more likely to benefit from a more flexible running shoe over shorter distances.
+Long distances want a more cushioned shoe whilst you’re more likely to benefit from a more flexible training shoe over shorter distances.

 Your running shoes should always be about function, not fashion.
 Don’t be tempted into the latest trends or brands just because they’re popular this season.